Registration and Records

 Faculty will provide a more in-depth explanation of the above in their individual course syllabus for the course.

-Q. How do I change my Major/Minor declarations?
+Q. How do I change my Major/Minor declaration(s)?

 Registration and Records works collaboratively with Academic Advising on the management of Student Declaration changes.
 We have a web page dedicated to the declaration process.

-PLEASE NOTE: First-Year Students do not officially declare a major/minor until the Spring.
+PLEASE NOTE: First-year students do not officially declare a major/minor until the Spring.
 There is a unique process for FY students to declare programs using a form incorporated into the Preliminary Check-In Process as part of the spring semester.

 Q. How was my schedule created by the Orientation Scheduling Team?

-Our office has a web page dedicated to frequently asked questions relating to your first-semester schedule .
+Our office has a webpage dedicated to frequently asked questions relating to your first-semester schedule .

-Q. How can I order a Transcript?
+Q. How can I order a transcript?

 Registration and Records has a webpage dedicated to Transcript Requests .
 Enrolled students have access to their unofficial transcript 24/7 in JayWeb.
 They may also request an official transcript through JayWeb.
 Alumni may chose an appropriate option for transcript ordering as outlined on our Transcript Requests webpage.